 - Must be a small business as defined by Small Business Administration [SBA] size standards and does not exceed $23.98 million in gross annual receipts.

-With the upcoming Harbor Bridge project in Corpus Christi, Texas Department of Transportation (TxDOT) will attempt to award much of the work to DBE certified firms.
-The review process, after a completed application is submitted, can take a few months, so now is the time to apply.
+With the upcoming Harbor Bridge project in Corpus Christi, the Texas Department of Transportation (TxDOT) will attempt to award much of the work to DBE certified firms.
+After a completed application is submitted, the review process can take a few months, so now is the time to apply.

 Conveniently, for area businesses, the local certifying agency in Corpus Christi is the Regional Transportation Authority.
 Find the application here.

-Please also know that the Del Mar College Procurement Technical Assistance Center [PTAC] can assist you in reviewing application requirements.
+Please also know that the Del Mar College Procurement Technical Assistance Center [PTAC] can help you review application requirements.
 We can be reached at 361-698-1021, or visit our website at http://dmc122011.delmar.edu/sbdc/ptac.html